ibexa/documentation-developer/docs/tutorials/beginner_tutorial/2_create_the_content_model.md

 Every content item is an instance of a content type.
 Content types define what **Fields** are included in each content item.
 For example, an article could include Fields such as *title*, *image*, *abstract*, *article's body*, *publication date* and *list of authors*.

-Fields can belong to one of the installed **Field Types**, about 30 in the default distribution.
+Fields can belong to one of the installed **field types**, about 30 in the default distribution.
-Each Field Type is built to represent a specific type of data: a text line, a block of rich text, an image, a collection of relations to content items, etc.
+Each field type is built to represent a specific type of data: a text line, a block of rich text, an image, a collection of relations to content items, etc.
-You can find a complete list in the [Field Types reference](field_type_reference.md) section.
+You can find a complete list in the [field types reference](field_type_reference.md) section.
-Every Field Type may have its own options, and comes with its own editing and viewing interfaces.
+Every field type may have its own options, and comes with its own editing and viewing interfaces.

 ## Add a content type

-The site will use two content types: **Ride** and **Landmark**.
+The site use two content types: **Ride** and **Landmark**.
 A Ride is a route of a bike trip.
 It can include one or more Landmarks - interesting places you can see along the way.
 More than one Ride can visit the same Landmark, so it's similar to an N-N relationship model in a database.